-Tourism and new discoveries of petroleum and natural gas helped the economy in the area in the 1950s and 1960s.
+Tourism and discoveries of petroleum and natural gas helped the economy in the area in the 1950s and 1960s.
 In 1952 the largest gas field in the county was opened on the M.C.
 Puckett and Son Ranch, south of Fort Stockton.
-Tourism was boosted in 1956 when construction of U.S. 290 linked Fort Stockton to the Big Bend National Park.
+Tourism was boosted in 1956 when U.S. 290 linked Fort Stockton to the Big Bend National Park.

 In the 1980s, the economy of Pecos County continued to be based on farming, ranching, oil and gas production, and tourism, and the town was called home to almost 9,000 people.

 Today, Fort Stockton continues to be the county seat of Pecos County, though, because of the decline in oil production, its population has dropped to about 7,800 people.

-At the historic fort, only four of the original buildings remain, which include three of the eight Officers’ Quarters and the guardhouse.
+At the historic fort, only four of the original buildings remain, including three of the eight Officers’ Quarters and the guardhouse.
 However, several other buildings have been rebuilt, and the site also includes enlisted men’s barracks, officer’s row, and a museum and visitor’s center.
 Listed on the National Register of Historic Sites, the fort is located on the east side of town at 301 East 3rd Street.

-The city has a number of historic sites and a driving tour guides visitors to 16 points of interest which include the Historic District; the Annie Riggs Museum, housed in a turn-of-the-century adobe hotel; the 1912 Pecos County Courthouse, 1883 Jail, the old fort cemetery, and more.
-Be sure to stop at the world’s largest roadrunner — Paisano Pete, a 22-foot long statue located on Main Street, for a great photo opportunity.
+The city has several historic sites.
+A driving tour guides visitors to 16 points of interest, including the Historic District; the Annie Riggs Museum, housed in a turn-of-the-century adobe hotel; the 1912 Pecos County Courthouse, 1883 Jail, the old fort cemetery, and more.
+Be sure to stop at the world’s largest roadrunner — Paisano Pete, a 22-foot long statue on Main Street, for a great photo opportunity.

 Fort Stockton Chamber of Commerce